roelmagdaleno/markdown-to-notion-blocks/README.md

 # Markdown to Notion Blocks

-This package allows you to **convert markdown to Notion Blocks** in JSON or Array format.
+This package allows you to convert markdown to Notion blocks in JSON or Array format.

+The generated Notion blocks, in JSON format, are intended to be sent to the Notion API to create a new page or update an existing one.

 It's using [thephpleague/commonmark](https://github.com/thephpleague/commonmark) under the hood to parse the Markdown.